5-a-day more like 2-a-day?

 Buddha's Hand

-A member of the citrus family, this strange-looking fruit has a wonderful lemon zest.
-Rich in vitamin C, it can be used in cooking or juices to add a strong citrus flavor.
-Vitamin C is an important antioxidant that helps support the normal structure and function of connective tissues like skin, bone, and cartilage.
+A member of the citrus family, this strange looking fruit has a wonderful lemon zest.
+Rich in vitamin C, it can be used in cooking or juices to add a strong citrus flavour.
+Vitamin C is an important antioxidant which helps to support the normal structure and function of connective tissues such as skin, bone and cartilage.

 Bubbleberry